thor-harsh/Project--Creating-First-Cryptocurrency/README.md

 Decentralized blockchains are immutable, which means that the data entered is irreversible.
 For Bitcoin, transactions are permanently recorded and viewable to anyone.<br></br>

+**What is CryptoCurrency?**

+A cryptocurrency is a digital currency, which is an alternative form of payment created using encryption algorithms.
+The use of encryption technologies means that cryptocurrencies function both as a currency and as a virtual accounting system.
+To use cryptocurrencies, you need a cryptocurrency wallet.

 </table>

 **So what are you waiting for...?
 Jump to the code to get started.
 As usual for any doubt or query see you in pull request section 😁😂.
 Thanks!**